 Prioritizing Experiences

 Mutiny allows you to easily prioritize which experience a visitor sees if they qualify for the same experience on the same page across multiple segments.
 We recommend treating the prioritization of your experiences like a pyramid: the smallest and most niche audiences should generally be prioritized first.
-As you go down your prioritization list, we recommend prioritizing your segments and experiences something like this:

 Of course, there are exceptions when an All traffic experience should be bumped to the top of the pyramid.
 This usually happens for a short amount of time for really big announcements or events (example: A banner or side pop promoting an event across the site would likely be prioritized as the #1 thing someone, regardless of who they are, should see when they visit the site).